ronsala/wordwise/README.md

 ## Code of Conduct

-Everyone interacting in the Wordwise project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/wordwise/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Wordwise project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/ronsala/wordwise/blob/master/CODE_OF_CONDUCT.md).
 =======
 # wordwise
-A quiz game.
-Challenge your vocabulary by choosing the correct definition from a list.